Amrok9/AI-Lab/Supervised-Learning/Readme.md

 This chapter builds on the foundational concepts and dives deeper into **predictive modeling** using labeled data.
 These projects span a wide range of applications — from finance and healthcare to natural language processing and image recognition.

-Each project is built with real-world datasets and focuses on developing practical skills in training, evaluating, and deploying machine learning models.
+Each project is built with datasets and focuses on developing practical skills in training, evaluating, and deploying machine learning models.

 Perfect for: